nektro/mlog/content/posts/2024/git-newbranchname.md

 date: 2024-06-19T18:03:21-07:00
 ---

-As an avid contriubtor to open source, both in my open repositories and others', I interact with Git a lot and need to submit changes to those projects.
+As an avid contriubtor to open source, both in my own repositories and others', I interact with Git a lot and need to submit changes to those projects.
 If one such project happens to be on GitHub, then those changes need to go in a standalone branch before submission.

 For single file changes the GitHub on-site editor is often sufficient however the branch name will be something like `patch-1`, `patch-2`, etc and incrementing up as you make more.
-However this naming scheme can be confusing because should you end up needing to checkout the changes locally it will create a branch with that name and then once the branch is merged upstream it will be deleted from origin but not your local checkout.
-This then leads to a confusing situation where you make another patch and the branch name given by GitHub is yet again `patch-1`.
+However this naming scheme can be confusing because in the event you end up needing to checkout the changes locally it will create a branch with that name and then once the branch is merged upstream it will be deleted from origin but not your local checkout.
+This then leads to a confusing situation where when you make another patch and the branch name given by GitHub is yet again `patch-1`.

 As a result I started generating my own branch names like so: